 Fresh Tomato Bruschetta

 Tomato Bruschetta

-Use the best tomatoes you can find.
-During the summer, we are inundated with sweet, plump tomatoes.
-In other months though, you might need to look a little harder.
-When we’re in the mood for tomato bruschetta outside of summer, we do have one go-to — Look for Kumato tomatoes, we’ve found them to be pretty sweet and consistent all year round.
-They are darker, almost brown and usually come in a plastic-wrapped package.
+Use fresh ripe tomatoes: Bruschetta is best with ripe summer tomatoes.
+If you crave bruschetta outside of tomato season, look for Kumato tomatoes.
+We’ve found them to be sweet and consistent all year round.
+They are darker, almost brown, and usually come in a plastic-wrapped package.
 You might also get lucky with smaller, vine-ripened tomatoes.
+I’ve also used canned whole tomatoes before (tips in recipe).

-Use room temperature tomatoes.
-It’s essential that you don’t refrigerate the tomatoes you plan to use for this (or most things).
-Something happens after refrigerating tomatoes — they become less flavorful and less tomato-y.
+Use room temperature tomatoes: Something happens after refrigerating tomatoes — they become less flavorful and less tomato-y.
 We leave them out on the counter.
 They taste so much better this way.

 By the way, 10 minutes is the ideal amount of time for grilling bread.
 Score for multi-tasking.
-After that, add olive oil to the tomatoes and if you have it on hand, some fresh basil.
-(Parsley or even chives would work, as well).
+After that, add olive oil to the tomatoes and some fresh basil if you have it on hand.

+Fresh Tomato Bruschetta